ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 let twitterService;

 beforeEach("mock dependency", () => {
-  // No `exports` hack anymore
-  twitterService = { getLatestTweets: jest.mock() };
+  // Creates the twitterService.
+No `exports` hack twitterService = { getLatestTweets: jest.mock() };
   twitterService.getLatestTweets.returns(Promise.resolve());
 });

 it("should get tweets for user 1000", () => {
-  // No need to require a different function to test your logic return lambda.run({ twitterService });
+  // Run your exported handler function with the mocked dependencies return lambda.run({ twitterService });
   expect(twitterService.getLatestTweets).toBeCalledWith(1000);
 });
 ```

-## The Laconia Context
+You can also still test your handler function as normal by invoking
+the lambda like a normal function if needed.
+All of the dependencies
+that you declare will be instantiated of course.

+## Where are the `event` and `context` object?

 When you use Laconia, your dependencies will live around an object
 called LaconiaContext.
 LaconiaContext is the object that we have been
-destructuring in handler function to retrieve `twitterService`,
+destructuring in the handler function to retrieve the `twitterService`,
 and the object that we have created in the unit test to pass `twitterService`.

 _Everything that your Lambda needs_ will be contained by LaconiaContext.
 This is a very simple and important concept in Laconia.
 Notice how AWS `event` and
-`context` objects are not in sights anymore.
-These AWS objects lives inside LaconiaContext.
+`context` objects are not in sights anymore because they live inside LaconiaContext.
 Intuitively, they are accessible in your handler function via `event` and `context`
 keys: